Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Indexability and Whittle Index

-\citet{whittle1988restless} introduced a priority index policy as a heuristic for Problem \ref{prob:risk-neutral}, which has become widely accepted as the conventional method for solving the RMAB~\cite{nino2023markovian}.
-This policy is a result of a relaxation of the original optimization problem.
-Particularly, the (hard) constraint of activating at most $M$ arms at a time is replaced by a relaxation where the expected average number of activated arms per time period is at most $M$, i.e.,
+\citet{whittle1988restless} introduced a priority index policy as a heuristic for Problem \ref{prob:risk-neutral}, which has become widely accepted as the conventional method for solving the FNRB \citep{nino2023markovian}.
+This policy is obtained by relaxing the original hard constraint of activating at most $M$ arms at a time,